MENTAL HEALTH MATTERS

 - Research further suggests that by fifth grade, students are able to conceptualize mental illness in a more sophisticated manner (Ventieri, Clark, and Hay, 2011).
 This last finding suggests that middle school is a developmentally opportune time to provide psycho-education and to decrease stigma.

-Drawing from such resources as the National Institute of Mental Health, Canadian Mental Health Association, Mental Health America, and National Alliance on Mental Illness, this portal provides an online introduction to mental health and wellness issues.
+The website provides an online introduction to mental health and wellness issues drawing from such resources as the National Institute of Mental Health, Canadian Mental Health Association, Mental Health America, and National Alliance on Mental Illness.

 While navigating this portal, visitors and students will learn to recognize the symptoms of major mental health disorders and realize that effective treatments help many people learn how they can live productive and fulfilling lives.
 Another objective is that visitors to this site will be able to identify and directly address the stigma that is associated with mental illness.
 Videos make the text come alive, as people who live with mental health disorders tell their stories.